creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 ## Datasets

-The authors use several dataset to couple audio, depth maps, thermal data and IMU to image (or video).
+The authors use several datasets to couple audio, depth maps, thermal data and IMU to image (or video).
 Each dataset is split into train/test to evaluate zero-shot classification or retrieval abilities.

 <div style="text-align:center">
 <img src="/collections/images/imagebind/databases.jpg" width=500></div>